 Performance venues include the Lucerne, Jerusalem, and Ravinia festivals as well as the Symphony Center in Chicago, Staatsoper Berlin, and numerous concert halls in Germany, France, Italy, Luxembourg, Japan, Taiwan, Hong Kong, and China.

 By invitation of Barenboim, Chang was guest principal viola for the Staatsoper Berlin and Staatskapelle Berlin from 2000 to 2007 on several of their European and Asian tours, including Wagner’s complete Der Ring des Nibelungen cycle in Japan.

-An educator for more than 30 years, Chang has been on the artist faculty at several music institutes, including the Chicago College of the Performing Arts, Bienne School of Music of the Northwestern University, Peabody Institute, and Affinis Summer Festival in Japan.
+An educator for more than 30 years, Chang has been on the artist faculty at several music institutes, including the Chicago College of the Performing Arts, Bienen School of Music at Northwestern University, Peabody Institute, and Affinis Summer Festival in Japan.

 Many of his students have won auditions, including principal positions, with orchestras around the world, including Boston, Chicago, Detroit, New York, St. Louis, London, Tokyo, Singapore, and Hong Kong, among others.

 He started his early music training on piano under the guidance of his pianist mother, who was a graduate of the Royal Academy of Music in London and a professor at the Shanghai Conservatory of Music.

 Chang switched to violin study after attending a concert by legendary Soviet violinist David Oistrakh and gave his public solo debut at the Shanghai Spring Music Festival at age 11.

 Chang became a violist when he formed his own string quartet while a student at the music high school of the Shanghai Conservatory of Music.